 We have a lot of diaspora in this region.
 With the fall of communism, much of the industry, the factories and manufacturing, fell apart.
 Many Romanians living in this area then had to leave and go to other countries.
 This project was an answer to a community need to have the diaspora engaged.

-During the project, we realised that one of the ways to engage the diaspora in a practical way was to have them organise Bikeathon (i.e. one of our civic involvement mechanisms where people cycle for a certain cause in the area), not here in Romania, but in their current country of residence.
+During the project, we realised that one of the ways to engage the diaspora in a practical way was to have them organise a Bikeathon (i.e. one of our civic involvement mechanisms where people cycle for a certain cause in the area), not here in Romania, but in their current country of residence.
 One took place last year in Ingolstadt, Germany.
 In response, we’ve just finished a Bikeathon organising kit for people living in other countries.

 Was it difficult to get in touch with members of the diaspora?